ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 - `CPU_cores_to_use`: Number of CPU cores (processes) to use.
   - `0`: use all available cores, which will improve multi-tile processing times but has no effect for single tile processing.
   - `null`: forces use of only a single core, even for multiple tiles, which is useful when running the multi-tile code in a Debugger.
+  - __Note that multi-tile processing is currently broken so single processor mode will be used for now!__

 - `DEM_name`: (resolutions are approximate and strictly true only at the equator!)
   - USGS/3DEP/10m: 10 m, continental USA only. [link](https://developers.google.com/earth-engine/datasets/catalog/USGS_NED)